 This topic will discuss volunteer liability and the steps organizations can take to limit liability.

 Who is a Volunteer?

 A volunteer is a person who freely engages in an activity aimed at benefiting others in some way, without receiving monetary compensation.
 A volunteer can include a person who helps with their church or other charitable organization, or a parent who volunteers to assist with his or her child’s recreational or educational group.
-Volunteers may provide services in an informal setting or in an organization or association.
+Volunteers may provide services in an informal setting or an organization or association.
 A client or participant is a person who benefits from the work of the volunteer or organization.

-If a volunteer and/or organization causes a client foreseeable harm, they may be liable (responsible) to the client in negligence.
+If a volunteer and/or organization cause a client foreseeable harm, they may be liable (responsible) to the client in negligence.
 Given the type of work carried out by voluntary organizations, it is generally foreseeable that a volunteer’s work could impact others if they act negligently.
 As a volunteer, you should be aware of the level of care that is owed to any clients of the organization.

 - Be written in clear, plain language for ease of understanding;

 - Apply to a particular situation (e.g. a particular field trip or the duration of the training that will be conducted on and off the premises);